etlegacy/etlegacy/README.md

 This source release contains only the engine and mod code but not any game data, which is still covered by the original EULA and must be obeyed as usual.

-In order to run ET:Legacy you wil need to copy the original assets files (*pak0.pk3*, *pak1.pk3* and *pak2.pk3*) to the etmain folder.
+In order to run ET: Legacy you wil need to copy the original assets files (*pak0.pk3*, *pak1.pk3* and *pak2.pk3*) to the etmain folder.

 Compatibility with Enemy Territory 2.60b
 ----------------------------------------------------------------------------

+Please remember that 64 bit ET: Legacy clients can only connect to servers running mods providing a 64 bit version.
+You will be able to play 32 bit-only mods only if you compile
-Please remember that only if you compile ET:Legacy on a 32 bits system or crosscompile it for 32 bits architecture on a 64 bits system will you be able to play on 2.60b servers.
+ET: Legacy on a 32 bit system or crosscompile it for 32 bit architecture on a 64 bit system.

+At the moment, note that only the Legacy mod is available in 64 bit version, while all other existing mods are available in 32 bit only version.

-In case you are a running a 64 bits system, you probably might want to use the **bundled libraries** which are located in a separate *etlegacy-libs* repository and can be automatically downloaded using the `git submodule` command.
+In case you are a running a 64 bit system, you probably might want to use the **bundled libraries** which are located in a separate *etlegacy-libs* repository and can be automatically downloaded using the `git submodule` command.
 See the next section for more details.